apache/crunch/src/site/markdown/index.md

       }
     }

-Let's walk through the example line by line.
+Let\'s walk through the example line by line.

 ### Step 1: Creating a Pipeline and referencing a text file